design-tokens/community-group/technical-reports/format/composite-types.md

 ## Gradient

 Represents a color gradient.
-The `type` property MUST be set to the string `gradient`.
+The `$type` property MUST be set to the string `gradient`.
 The value MUST be an array of objects representing gradient stops that have the following structure:

 - `color`: The color value at the stop's position on the gradient.
 The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `position`: The position of the stop along the gradient's axis.
 The value of this property MUST be a valid number value or reference to a number token.
 The number values must be in the range [0, 1], where 0 represents the start position of the gradient's axis and 1 the end position.
 If a number value outside of that range is given, it MUST be considered as if it were clamped to the range [0, 1].
 For example, a value of 42 should be treated as if it were 1, i.e. the end position of the gradient axis.
 Similarly, a value of -99 should be treated as if it were 0, i.e. the start position of the gradient axis.